Architecture of New York City: History

 The skyscraper, which has shaped Manhattan's distinctive skyline, has been closely associated with New York City's identity since the end of the 19th century.
-From 1890 to 1973, the title of world's tallest building resided continually in Manhattan (with a gap between 1894 and 1908, when the title was held by Philadelphia City Hall), with eight different buildings holding the title.
+From 1890 to 1973, the title of world's tallest building resided continually in Manhattan (except for a gap between 1894 and 1908, when the title was held by Philadelphia City Hall), with eight different buildings holding the title.
 The New York World Building on Park Row, was the first to take the title in 1890, standing 309 ft until 1955, when it was demolished to construct a new ramp to the Brooklyn Bridge.
 The nearby Park Row Building, with its 29 stories standing 391 ft high, became the world's tallest office building when it opened in 1899.